bq/botbloq-its/app/api/students/Readme.md

 **DELETE /botbloq/v1/its/students/:id**
 -------------

-Delete all the information about a student in the repository
+Delete all the information about a student in the database

 **Parameters**